 If the vehicle has been in a cold climate condition, defined as -7C/20F or less over the last few days, it may be in "frozen tank status" which prevents the Reductant Fluid Quality Test (RFQT) from evaluating a result when triggered.
 Frozen tank status is entered when the vehicle key on event reads a DEF tank temperature below -7C/20F.
 The DEF tank temperature may be warmer after extended idles but only the conditions at key on are considered.
 To exit "frozen tank status", the vehicle needs to be soaked in a warm garage for greater than 6 hours with the key off continuously.
 After this 6 hour key off event, make sure the DEF tank temperature is above -7C/20F immediately after key on.
 If not, it is necessary to repeat the soak procedure allowing the DEF tank to warm up above the -7C/20F threshold.

-Note: Many dealers are parking the vehicle outside when starting the Reductant Fluid Quality Test.
-When parking the vehicle outside to complete the RFQT it is important to monitor the ambient temperature.
-If the MAF senses intake ambient temperature below -7C/20F the test many not run correctly or timeout.
+Note: When parking the vehicle outside to perform the RFQT it is important to monitor the ambient temperature.
+If the MAF senses intake ambient temperature below -7C/20F the test may not run correctly or timeout.